Classical Studies

 Classical Studies Minor

-A minor in Classical Studies consists of 7 courses (28 units), 4 (16 units) of which must be upper division.
+A minor in Classical Studies consists of 7 courses (28 units), 4 (16 units) of which must be upper-division.
+The minor code is CLAS-MN-001.

 A knowledge of the ancient languages is not required.
-All requirements for the minor in Classical Studies must be taken for a letter grade and passed with a grade of C- or better.
+All requirements for the minor in Classical Studies must be taken for a letter grade and completed with a grade of C- or better.

 Resources: